worktheclock/replit.github.io/tutorials/21-build-snake-with-kaboom.md

 Finally, we set a default starting direction for the snake to move in.

 You'll notice that we also add in a function `respawn_all`, and a call to the function `respawn_snake`.
 We'll use the `respawn_all` function to call all of our other respawn functions.
 Currently we have one for the snake, but we'll also need one for the food when we add it.
-In the `respawn_all` function, we also take care to set the `run_loop` flag to false, so that no updates are made while we are setting up or resetting objects.
+In the `respawn_all` function, we also take care to set the `run_action` flag to false, so that no updates are made while we are setting up or resetting objects.
 We also wrap the calls in a Kaboom.js [`wait` function](https://kaboomjs.com/doc#wait), with a small delay of 0.5 seconds.
 This is because when we detect a "game over" condition, we don't immediately want to reset the game, as it could be a bit disorienting to a player.

 Running the code now, you should see a blue line at the top-left side of the map.